ismailsanan/SecHeaderScout/README.md

 ## Installation

-Currently not available on the Burp BApp Store.
+Currently not available on the Burp BApp Store YET...

 If you're from PortSwigger and reading this feel free to make it happen 👀